Terkwood/BUGOUT/gateway/README.md

 # gateway

-WebSocket server which negotiates between BUGOUT frontend and an internal kafka cluster serving the [judge](../judge/README.md).
+WebSocket server which negotiates between BUGOUT frontend and an internal redis streams instance which brokers communication among the various micro-services.

 ## Client commands accepted